-- 10. Remove the cap screws and lock nuts securing the knuckle to the A-arms.
-Discard the lock nuts. - ■NOTE: Never reuse a lock nut.
-Once a lock nut has been removed, it must be replaced with a new lock nut. - 11.
-Remove the cap screws and lock nuts securing the A-arms to the frame; then remove the A-arms. - 12.
+10. Remove the cap screws and lock nuts securing the knuckle to the A-arms.
+Discard the lock nuts.

+■NOTE: Never reuse a lock nut.
+Once a lock nut has been removed, it must be replaced with a new lock nut.

+- 11. Remove the cap screws and lock nuts securing the A-arms to the frame; then remove the A-arms. - 12.
 If being serviced, remove the inserts and sleeve from the A-arm.

-- 1. Clean all A-arm components using a pressure washer. - 2.
-Inspect the A-arm for bends, cracks, and worn bushings. - 3.
+- 1. Clean all A-arm components using a pressure washer. - Inspect the A-arm for bends, cracks, and worn bushings. - 3.
 Inspect the frame mounts for signs of damage, wear, or weldment damage.

 - 1. Install the A-arm assemblies into the frame and secure with the cap screws and new lock nuts.
 Only finger-tighten at this time. - 2.
 Slide the knuckle onto the drive axle and into position on the A-arms; then secure the knuckle to the A-arms with cap screws and new lock nuts.
-Tighten to 50 ft-lb. - 3.
-Tighten the hardware securing the A-arms to the frame (from step 1) to 50 ft-lb. - 4.
+Tighten to 50 ft-lb (68 N-m). - 3.
+Tighten the hardware securing the A-arms to the frame (from step 1) to 50 ft-lb (68 N-m). - 4.
 Apply grease on the drive axle splines; then install the hub assembly onto the drive axle.

 - 5. Secure the hub assembly with the nut.
 Tighten only until snug. - 6.
 Secure the brake caliper to the knuckle with two new "patch-lock" cap screws (right side only).
-Tighten the caliper to 20 ft-lb. - ■NOTE: Ensure the brake hose is properly routed and secured to the upper A-arm with the clips tightened to 40 in.-lb.
+Tighten the caliper to 20 ft-lb (27.2 N-m). - ■NOTE: Ensure the brake hose is properly routed and secured to the upper A-arm with the clips tightened to 40 in.-lb (4.5 N-m).